What is body image?

 These factors include family environment, ability or disability, the attitudes of peers, social media, cultural background and more.

 Puberty is also a big influence.
-During puberty, your child’s body is going through lots of changes.
+During puberty, your child’s body is going through many changes.
 But at the same time, fitting in and looking the same as other people becomes more important.

 You have an influence on your child’s body image too.
 There’s a lot you can do to help your child develop a positive body image, including: